arvindhsundar/hackingattention/content/Build In Public.md

 Build In Public is a movement where you are open and vulnerable as you learn and/or create something in public.

 The predominant tone of this style of content marketing is that of you chatting with your classmates and friends.
+This can be difficult for experts as they have to adopt the lens and mindset of a beginner.

+## Build In Public Principles
-The key principles here are:
+The key principles of Build In Public are:
 1. Show your work.
 2. Adopt a learner's mindset, not an expert lens.
 3. Be relatable.